awsdocs/aws-freertos-docs/doc_source/userguide/device-tester-for-freertos-ug.md

 + A test suite is the set of test groups used to verify that a device works with particular versions of FreeRTOS\.
 + A test group is the set of individual tests related to a particular feature, such as BLE and MQTT messaging\.

-For more information, see [AWS IoT Device Tester for FreeRTOS Test Suite Versions](idt-test-suite-versions.md)\.
+For more information, see [AWS IoT Device Tester for FreeRTOS test suite versions](idt-test-suite-versions.md)\.